greglook/whidbey/README.md

 when plain strings are desirable, and the REPL client is the only place we can do that.

-This change has been merged into REPLy, and will be generally available once released and Leiningen updates its dependency version.
-Hopefully nREPL will come to support the `render-values` middleware natively, or at least a better way to provide a custom 'printing' middleware.

 ## Value Rendering

 Now we're finally in a position to pretty print our REPL values!
 This library